James Patterson’s palms are sweating.

 But he also had to face rejection and insecurity.

-I took James Patterson’s Masterclass and summed it up to 14 valuable lessons authors can learn from his knowledge of the craft and his method of writing.
+I took James Patterson’s Masterclass and summed it up to 14 valuable lessons authors can learn from his knowledge of the craft and his method of story writing.

 In the videos, James came across as a grounded person.
 Straightforward, warm.
 Family always comes first for him, the relationships at home have priority.
 The positive change has to start with your house, he argues.
 His proudest accomplishment yet is his son.